 One of the cardinal rules of interpreting Scripture is this: When you see a "therefore," you must ask, "What is the 'therefore' there for?"
 Peter tells us.
 This life as we know it is almost up.
 Eternity is knocking on our door.
 The Day of Jesus' return is near.
 That Day could be tomorrow.
 In light of that, Peter shares four ways that Day should impact this day:

-I can get so focused on this day that I forget about that Day.
+I can get so consumed with this day I forget that Day.
 So I'm learning to refocus my heart.
 How?
-Each morning I am saying/praying the following:
+By using this simple morning mantra to launch a very powerful prayer:

 He is coming!